 Mung beans are full of protein.
 They can be cooked in several ways.
 For this recipe, I soaked them overnight and then left them covered in a warm place so that they start sprouting.
-Making this curry is very similar to cooking the simple mung bean curry.

 Ingredients (for 3-4 servings):